TeamSparkAI/mcp-link/README.md

 ### Running Without Installation

-You can also run MCP Bridge directly without installing:
+You can also run MCP Link directly without installing:

 ```bash
 # Using npm